nnmp020395/MLOps_ClassifiImage/README.md

 ## 3. Dataset

-Images are collected from public datasets and user uploads.
+Training images are collected from public datasets and user uploads.
 All data is centralized in an S3-compatible MinIO bucket, ensuring scalability, high availability, and seamless integration with the MLOps pipeline.

 The core dataset used in this project consists of RGB images labeled as either "dandelion" or "grass", intended for binary image classification, available at https://github.com/btphan95/greenr-airflow/tree/master/data.